jiangyi15/tf-pwa/docs/resonacnes_params.rst

 Model Parameters
 ----------------

-Parameters defined in the real model. :ref:`particle_model`
+Parameters defined in the real model. :doc:`particle_model`

 There are many parameters defined by the user, the those parameters will be pass to model class,